‘Pose’ Actress Angelica Ross Shares That She Learned Her New Boyfriend Has A Fiancee & Child Via Twitter

 Actress and LGBTQ+ activist Angelica Ross recently revealed that social media helped her learn that her new boyfriend is engaged to the mother of his child.

-The Pose alum, 39, shared on Thursday, March 19 that her new love isn’t what he appeared to be during their relationship.
-Entertainment Tonight reports that Ross posted several photos of her and her new beau on Twitter on Wednesday, March 18.
+The Pose alum, 39, shared on Thursday, March 19, that her new love isn’t what he appeared to be during their relationship.
+Entertainment Tonight reports that Ross posted several photos of herself and her new beau on Twitter on Wednesday.
 The first photo showed the couple out and about as they stopped to pose for the camera.
-The second photo of the pair shows Ross beaming as her mystery man is kissing her cheek.
-In addition to showing off her man for the first time, Ross gushed about how she “finally found” her love, but had to be away from him.
+The second photo of the pair showed Ross beaming as her mystery man kissed her cheek.

+In addition to showing off her man for the first time, Ross gushed about how she “finally found” her love but had to be away from him.
 She implied that the two were keeping their distance from one another due to them practicing social distancing in light of the coronavirus outbreak.
 The actress then nicknamed her boyfriend “B” and received tons of support for her millions of followers.
-Prior to her post, Ross hadn’t posted anything about her love life, so her fans felt that her new boyfriend could be the one for her.
+Prior to this, Ross hadn’t posted anything about her love life, so her fans felt that her new boyfriend could be the one for her.

 Finally found him and have to distance myself from him ???? an early test we’re committed to passing.
 I miss you B❣️???? pic.twitter.com/yTIiLQlVld